The Importance of IP, Market, Regulatory & Business Information

 Jamie Winders is Director of the Autonomous Systems Policy Institute (ASPI) at Syracuse University and Professor of Geography in the Maxwell School of Citizenship and Public Affairs.
 As ASPI’s director, Jamie brings together faculty and students from across Syracuse University to offer interdisciplinary insight into the policies, regulations, and varied uses of autonomous systems, from driverless vehicles and pilotless ships to unmanned aerial vehicles.
 Given ASPI’s focus on the technology, policy, and social implications of autonomous systems, Jamie works closely with key stakeholders in industry, government, non-profits, and wider communities impacted by or associated with autonomous systems.
 Beyond her work with ASPI, Jamie is known for her interdisciplinary research on international migration, as well as her contributions to geography’s engagements with race, labor, and social reproduction.
 She is Editor-in-Chief of the International Migration Review, the flagship journal in migration studies, and Associate Editor of cultural geographies.
 She holds a PhD from the University of Kentucky and joined the Syracuse University faculty in 2004.

 Women in innovation and entrepreneurship face different obstacles than their male peers.
 These obstacles account for the disparity of women starting their own companies and making it to the c-suite.
-Yet, despite the disproportionate number of women disrupting in entrepreneurship women-led startups yield higher returns on investment and incorporating diversity in an entrepreneurial team and increases productivity, efficiency and profitability.
-How do we fill the gender gap in innovation and entrepreneurship?
+Yet, while there are less women entrepreneurs, women-led startups yield higher returns on investment and research has shown that incorporating diversity in an entrepreneurial team increases productivity, efficiency and profitability.
+Recognizing women-centric obstacles and addressing those bottlenecks is important to close the gender gap.
+How do we close the gender gap in innovation and entrepreneurship?
 Join us for a facilitated conversation about meaningful strategies to address this problem offered by stakeholders from all components of innovation and entrepreneurship.

 Emily Ekland is the commercialization director at NYSTAR, Empire State Division of Science Technology and Innovation.
 At NYSTAR, she runs a program called the Innovation Resource Center.
 The IRC helps entrepreneurs strategically leverage different NYSTAR-funded programs, investigates bottlenecks in the commercialization lifecycle and coordinates programs that alleviate bottlenecks to accelerate innovation and commercialization across New York.
 Emily’s background includes working in a biotech incubator, investigating economic development policy at a government think tank and helping startups navigate early-stage legal issues.
 When she’s not working Emily enjoys cooking, reading and anything outdoors, especially camping in the Adirondacks.